Marketing Agencies: Top 5 Ways to Impress Your ClientsTop 5 Ways to Impress Your Clients

-Recently I was on a call with the owner of an SMB.
+Recently I was on a call with the owner of a medium-sized business.

 In Ralph’s words: “I’m not even sure what they’re doing.”

 Ralph is not impressed with his marketing firm.
-So, how can marketing firms impress there clients?
-After working closely with Ralph and asking him this question, here’s what we came up with.
+So, how can marketing firms impress their clients?
+After working closely with Ralph and asking him this question, here are five ways his marketing agency could dazzle him.

 This is silly.